 "I am inspired to work at CJDS because from the moment I walked in the door, it was obvious that CJDS is more than just a school- it is a family.
 Being a product of a Jewish day school myself, I understand the importance of being part of a school community that makes it hard to leave at the end of the school day.
 I am who I am today because of my day school experience, and I want to be a part of that experience for my students at CJDS."

-Grades Four and Five Hebrew and Judaic Studies
+Grade Four Judaic Studies

 B.A. - Bar Ilan University